n0madic/app2kube/README.md

   * PersistentVolumeClaim
   * Secret
   * Service
-* Secret value encryption with AES-256 CBC
+* Secret value encryption with AES-256 CBC or RSA-2048
 * Support staging
 * Build and push docker image
 * Apply/delete a configuration to a resource in kubernetes